Why I Solo Travel in My 40s

 Why I Travel Solo (Still, and Happily)

-Solo travel in your 40s isn’t about running away.
-It’s about choosing to go, for the freedom, the clarity, and the simple fact that I can.
+Solo travel in your 40s isn’t about escaping anything.
+It’s about choosing to go.
+For the space, the freedom, and because sometimes I just need a break from everything.

-I’ve got three kids, a full-time job, and a life I’ve slowly built.
-But a few times a year, I pack a small rucksack, book a cheap flight, and take off.
-No five-star hotels.
-No detailed itineraries.
-Just hostels, decent coffee, good walking shoes, and space to think.
+I’ve got three kids, a full-time job, and a life that keeps me busy.
+But now and then, I pack a bag, book a cheap flight, and head off.
+No hotels.
+No plans.
+Just a bunk bed, a good walk, and enough quiet to think straight.

 It’s also the only time I ever finish a book.